zakariazafar/rails-multi-tenant-saas/README.md

 Description:

 DEVISE gem has been used for User authentication.
 To send confirmation email SendGrid addon used in heroku server and for sending ansynchronous confirmation email devise-async and sidekiq Gem used along with REDIS database.
+In heroku REDISTOGO addon added for REDIS.